core-wg/href/draft-ietf-core-href.md

   (":"), commercial at ("@"), slash ("/") or question mark ("?")
   character MUST be percent-encoded.

-# Extended CRI: Accommodating Percent Encoding (PET) {#pet}
+# Extending CRIs

 CRIs have been designed to relieve implementations operating on CRIs from string scanning, which both helps constrained implementations and implementations that need to achieve high throughput.

+The CRI structure described up to this point is termed the _Basic CRI_.
+It should be sufficient for all applications that use the CoAP protocol, as well as most other protocols employing URIs.

-Basic CRI does not support URI components that *require* percent-encoding ({{Section 2.1 of -uri}}) to represent them in the URI syntax, except where that percent-encoding is used to escape the main delimiter in use.
+However, Basic CRIs have one limitation: They do not support URI components that *require* percent-encoding ({{Section 2.1 of -uri}}) to represent them in the URI syntax, except where that percent-encoding is used to escape the main delimiter in use.

 E.g., the URI